JCho82/Whole-genome-sequencing/tutorial_from_assembled.md

 The files to input here will be provided.
 For the target genome, you need to input each aligned sample.

-For the reference genome, you should use a complete reference genone in fasta format.
+For the reference genome, you should use a complete reference genone in FASTA format.
 ```
 https://www.ncbi.nlm.nih.gov/genbank/
 Type your stain name like JE2.